happybeing/awe/README.md

 To publish a website on the public Autonomi network you will first need to have some Autonomi tokens available in a local wallet.
 Visit the Autonomi [community forum](https://forum.autonomi.community) for help with this and other issues.

 ### Publish a website
-`awe publish-new --files-root <PATH-TO-CONTENT>`
+`awe publish-new --name <DWEB-NAME> --files-root <PATH-TO-CONTENT>`

 The above will attempt to upload and pay for storage of your data and print the <HISTORY-ADDRESS> of the website on completion.
 If you keep that address you and anyone you share it with can view it by entering it in the `awe` browser address bar.

 To open the `awe` browser, type `awe` without any subcommands.
-Or you can type `awe` followed by the address of the website you wish to view, and if you like you can also specify the version you want:
+Or you can type `awe` followed by the address of the website you wish to view.
+The following displays the most recent version of the site:

+`awe <HISTORY-ADDRESS>`

+Or you can specify the version explicitly:

 `awe <HISTORY-ADDRESS> --website-version <INTEGER-VERSION>`